- Edited by:

 How has the work of a curator changed in the last years?

 In recent years, the biggest problem one faces in organizing exhibitions is the budget.
-In Museums financial resources are often known since the schuster-nicole-schuster-nicole-beginning-2016-2016, so it is possible to calculate with some degree of certainty the items of expenditure; on the contrary it is more difficult to propose an exhibition as a freelancer because you can estimate the costs but the coverage of the items of expenditure takes place in progress and sometimes it is necessary to review and change - or reduce - the initial project.
+In Museums financial resources are often known since the beginning, so it is possible to calculate with some degree of certainty the items of expenditure; on the contrary it is more difficult to propose an exhibition as a freelancer because you can estimate the costs but the coverage of the items of expenditure takes place in progress and sometimes it is necessary to review and change - or reduce - the initial project.
 In this case, the curator must also search the support of sponsors and this sometimes affects his decisions about contents and communication.

 What is the favourite/dislike part of your work?